 Sexually active people can reduce the risk of developing genital warts in several ways.

 Using barrier protection, such as condoms, reduces but does not completely eliminate the risk.

 Getting the HPV vaccine can prevent a person from contracting certain types of the virus including those that can cause genital warts or cancer.
-Officials have approved this vaccine for use in people up to the age of 45.
+Officials have approved this vaccine for use in people up to the

 It is important for sexually active people to keep in mind that a person can transmit HPV without knowing that they have it — without the presence of genital warts.

 Having regular STI screenings is key, especially before contact with a new partner.

 Genital warts, like other warts, are caused by certain types of HPV.
 There are more than 100 different types of the virus, but only

 A person can contract or transmit an HPV infection through skin-to-skin genital contact, such as during vaginal, anal, or oral sex.
 Some people have the infection but experience no symptoms and show no signs.

 The following increase the risk of developing genital warts: